maikowtesch/mf-test/README.md

 ```
 The core classes *LoginBusiness* and *CardBusiness* are injected in the service classes by the Spring container.

-Each method in *CardService* perform a token authentication.
+Each method in *CardService* perform a token authentication using JWT.

 ### Persistence
 Persistence is performed by the classes: